-1) The weakening of the Dollar helped offset to some measure the massive deflationary pressures on the US.
+1) The weakening of the Dollar helped offset, to some extent, the massive deflationary pressures on the US.

 Pandemic policies may have been the watershed.
 US policy choices amidst Covid-19 could have triggered the move from sideways drift to structural decline.
 In particular, its decision to stimulate and reopen, instead of curbing the pandemic first will be very expensive.

 Huge debts will weigh on economic growth for decades.
 Spending big on misery alleviation (rather than curbing the spread of the virus) will push the US into a budget deficit of around 18% of GDP, according to the US Congressional Budget Office (CBO).
 That will be the biggest deficit relative to GDP since the Second World War.
 Federal debt to GDP has just surpassed that ratcheted up by the Second World War.

 The surge in US government debt will weigh on economic growth for decades to come.
 That broad inverse relationship between government debt and GDP growth has been decades past in the making.
 The US’ pandemic policy choices will likely accelerate that trend.
 (Figure 1)

 Given the size of the shifts in government debt and monetary expansion, this could be a historic moment of accelerated weakness in both the US Dollar and its economy.